LennyMaxMine/RedditTUI/README.md

 This Project is made for the 2025 Hack Club Neighboorhood in SF!

 # Major rewrite in progress!
-Moving from blessed to textual.
+Moving from blessed to textual for windows support.

+## If you have to review this app please take a look at my devlogs and look how this app looked before I started rewriting in textual.

 ## Features